 The conduct of comparative work in Germanic linguistics, as elsewhere, raises the issue of how to deal with cross-linguistic variation.
+A popular approach

-A popular approach, within the generative paradigm, is the parametric approach to micro-variation, which relates patterns of variation to differ settings of syntactic or other parameters.
-An alternative to this approach is offered by Optimality Theory, viz. constraint re-ranking.
-We will argue, that current approaches to the placement of focus particles in West-Germanic, in particular English and German, are more successful in bringing out the differences, than in highlighting the equally striking similarities between these languages.
-After presenting some of the main approaches to the problem of focus particles in prepositional phrases, and providing corpus data which allow for more refined comparisons between the languages than were hitherto available, we sketch an alternative, couched in the framework of stochastic OT, which captures both similarities and differences among these two languages, and moreover can deal with Dutch, which is in many respects intermediate between German and English, in a natural way
+G. Bouma · P. Hendriks (⋈) · J. Hoeksema Center for Language and Cognition Groningen, University of Groningen P.O.
+Box 716, 9700 AS Groningen, The Netherlands e-mail: P.Hendriks@rug.nl within the generative paradigm is the parametric approach to micro-variation, which relates patterns of variation to different settings of syntactic or other parameters.
+An alternative to this approach is offered by Optimality Theory (OT), namely constraint re-ranking.
+We will argue that current approaches to the placement of focus particles in West-Germanic, in particular English and German, are more successful in bringing out the differences than in highlighting the equally striking similarities between these languages.
+After presenting some of the main approaches to the problem of focus particles in prepositional phrases, and providing corpus data which allow for more refined comparisons between the languages than were hitherto available, we sketch an alternative, couched in the framework of stochastic OT, which captures both similarities and differences among these two languages, and moreover can deal with Dutch, which is in many respects intermediate between German and English, in a natural way.